KafScale/platform/_docs/user-guide.md

 limitations under the License.
 -->

-# KafScale User Guide
+# Kafscale User Guide

-KafScale is a Kafka-compatible, S3-backed message transport system.
+Kafscale is a Kafka-compatible, S3-backed message transport system.
 It keeps brokers stateless, stores data in S3, and relies on Kubernetes for scheduling and scaling.
 This guide summarizes how to interact with the platform once it is deployed.

 ## Concepts